malishav/OSCOAP/draft-selander-ace-object-security.md

 In case of EDHOC, party V (typically the server) can use the key identifier of its ephemeral public key (kid\_ev, Section 1.1 of {{I-D.selander-ace-cose-ecdhe}}) to label the derived keying material, traffic\_secret\_0, and to identify the security context derived from traffic\_secret\_0.
 In this case, Cid would be assigned the value kid\_ev.

 Alternatively, the derivation scheme above MAY be used to derive a random context identifier (using info = "Context Identifier".
-In this case key\_length SHALL be sufficiently large so that accidental collisions are negligable given the number of security contexts being derived in this way.
+In this case key\_length SHALL be sufficiently large so that accidental collisions are negligible given the number of security contexts being derived in this way.

 # Protected CoAP Message Fields # {#coap-headers-and-options}